screwdriver-cd/guide/docs/user-guide/metadata.md

 You can customize [notification](./configuration/settings.html#slack) messages with meta.
 Meta keys are different for each notification plugin.

+Slack requires special string formatting including a mention or channel link in the message.
+You can read more about the available options in the [Slack Documentation](https://api.slack.com/reference/surfaces/formatting#advanced).

 #### Basic
 Example screwdriver.yaml notifying with Slack:
 ```yaml